Triangle

 Study support

 You will be allocated a Personal Advisor to support you in planning your studies.
 Personal Advisors are academic staff from the School of English, all of whom are research and teaching active.
-Your Advisor will welcome you to the programme, help you decide on your pod choices, and will stay in touch with you throughout the programme.
+Your Advisor will welcome you to the programme, help you decide on your pod choices, and you will stay in touch with them throughout the programme.
 Our team will support you academically and pastorally, and signpost to more specialist support as required.

 We have a bespoke Distance Learning Support Hub with curated resources and information to help you get the most out of your studies, and to put you in touch with the University’s range of specialist teams and support services in a way that suits you.

 Finally, you will have access to our international community of distance students on the programme, with the ability to chat together, study together, and progress through the course together.
+We run an optional week-long Summer School on our UK campus where you have the opportunity to study and socialise together, meeting peers and staff face-to-face for the highlight of our year!

 Modules